-Even though each community is unique, there are certain elements that you can expect to remain the same.
+Every Community is made up of a whole host of different people.
+Whilst each Community is unique, there are certain elements that you can expect to remain the same.

-Think about the type of community you’re trying to grow.
-There are a few different types – check them out below to work out which category your community belongs to.
+Think about the type of Community you’re trying to grow.
+There are a few different types – check them out below to work out which category resonates most with you.

 We’ve distilled member types into these 5 categories:

-Managing negative behaviour from your Members is one of the not-so-fun parts of leading a community.
+Managing negative behaviour from your Members is one of the more nuanced parts of leading a Community.
 You can find out more about moderating your Members in our guide.

 We work with Communities all the time that have a member contribution structure like this: